 London’s pub culture is something I love about living here.
 I like the culture of people gathering around, talking to strangers and just enjoying conversing.
 I think this doesn’t happen in many places and is something new to me having moved here four years ago from Tokyo.
-And now like any Londoner, I love the pubs in my neighbourhood.
+And now like any Londoner, I love the pubs in my neighborhood.
 I live in Islington, and my local pubs are The Crown, and the Pig and Butcher.
 They both have such a great atmosphere, you feel like you can talk to anyone.
 The Pig and Butcher is a real country style gastropub, it feels a bit like a farmhouse kitchen.
-And they do amazing Sunday roasts, one of my favourites in London.
+And they do amazing Sunday roasts, one of my favorites in London.
 The Crown is the kind of place people would imagine if they thought of a classic London pub.
-I also love The Chandos, a pub in central London which is my favourite place to go before a night out.
-My favourite space is on the first floor where you can normally find a table.
+I also love The Chandos, a pub in central London which is my favorite place to go before a night out.
+My favorite space is on the first floor where you can normally find a table.
 London nightlife for me always starts with some drinks with a few friends, and I love that you normally chat with people, even if you don’t know them.

 Something which I think is so unique to London is the culture of Museum Lates.
 This is where, either once a month or once a week depending on which museum it is, the doors stay open late and there are often other events on like film screenings, talks, live music and sometimes DJs.
-My favourites are the National Portrait Gallery, which happens every Friday and always has music of some sort and other things on like a talk on a different theme, and the Tate Modern which runs Tate Lates.
+My favorites are the National Portrait Gallery, which happens every Friday and always has music of some sort and other things on like a talk on a different theme, and the Tate Modern which runs Tate Lates.
 You’ll find DJ sets, which often sell out, and they also have talks and workshops.
 But you can also just walk around the galleries if you’re not into the other events.
 I actually prefer them at night when they’re quieter; the gallery spaces have a different feel to them and wandering around them becomes a different experience.
 Before the National Portrait Gallery, I always try to go for a few drinks at The Chandos first since it’s just over the road!
 If you only had one night in London, I’d recommend you start with drinks in a pub, then check out a museum late.
 You can party anywhere in the world, but this is such a unique thing to do that you won’t be able to do in any other city, and you’ll get a real taste of what makes London so distinctive.

-I think going to the theatre is something so special about London, but I’m personally addicted to musicals!
-My favourite is Kinky Boots - I’ve seen it three times!
+I think going to the theater is something so special about London, but I’m personally addicted to musicals!
+My favorite is Kinky Boots - I’ve seen it three times!
 But I think the West End is such a unique part of the London nightlife scene, you can only really compare it to Broadway in New York.
 And it’s something you can do in London at night with family.
 I always book my tickets well in advance, but if you’re here on a flying visit you can go to Leicester Square and see what cheap last-minute tickets you can find at the TKTS booth.
 They always have some tickets for a famous musical, even if the seats aren’t amazing you can still feel the atmosphere and enjoy the vibe, it’s not something you find everywhere.